AdaCore/gnatstudio/docs/users_guide/extending.rst

 The :guilabel:`Color Theme window` shows a list of color themes to choose from, presented in the form of a list of screenshots.
-Clicking on the button underneath a screenshot applies the given color theme to GPS.
+Clicking on the button underneath a screenshot applies the given color theme to GNAT Studio.

-Applying a color theme modifies the corresponding GPS preferences.
+Applying a color theme modifies the corresponding GNAT Studio preferences.
 It is therefore possible to customize the colors after a theme has been applied, through the preferences dialog.

-GPS supports importing themes which use the TextMate (:file:`.tmTheme`)
+GNAT Studio supports importing themes which use the TextMate (:file:`.tmTheme`)
-format: at startup, GPS will look in the directory :file:`GNATSTUDIO_HOME/.gnatstudio/themes/` and will include all the :file:`.tmTheme` found at the first level of this subdirectory.
+format: at startup, GNAT Studio will look in the directory :file:`GNATSTUDIO_HOME/.gnatstudio/themes/` and will include all the :file:`.tmTheme` found at the first level of this subdirectory.
 You can also import your themes in the :file:`INSTALL/share/gps/color_themes/themes/`